-The raven (Corvus corax) is an intelligent bird that can make over 100 different sounds and can do things other birds are not capable of, such as opening boxes, using tools and interacting with other animals.
+The raven (Corvus corax) is an intelligent bird that can make over 100 different sounds and do things other birds are incapable of, such as opening boxes, using tools and interacting with other animals.

 18- The Yukon’s coat of arms features a malamute

 The dog is standing on a snow mound above a shield, which has symbols that represent the Yukon River, gold and mountains.

 19- The Yukon’s floral symbol is the fireweed